mlcommons/inference/edge/object_classification/mobilenets/tflite/README.md

 lib-tflite-prebuilt-0.1.7-android-arm64
 $ ck install package:lib-tflite-prebuilt-0.1.7-android-arm64 [--target_os=android23-arm64]
 ```
+**NB:** Currently we have no TFLite 1.13.1 prebuilt packages.
+Please [let us know](info@dividiti.com) if you would like us to create some.

 ### Install the MobileNets models for TFLite

-To select interactively from one of the non-quantized and quantized MobileNets-v1-1.0-224 models:
+To select interactively from one of the non-quantized and quantized MobileNets-v1-1.0-224 models adopted for MLPerf Inference v0.5:
 ```
 $ ck install package --tags=model,tflite,mlperf,mobilenet
 ```